osadl/OSLOC/README.md

-# Open Source License Obligations Checklists
+# Open Source License Obligations Checklists (OSLOC)
 The official project website is [https://www.osadl.org/OSLOC](https://www.osadl.org/OSLOC).
 ## Background and goal of the project
 Whenever Open Source software is copied and distributed which typically is permitted by every type of Open Source license, a number of obligations and prohibitions are imposed on the distributor.
 It is very common for the recipients of such software to recursively redistribute it in such a way that a chain of distributors and recipients is created &ndash; all of them having to fulfill the same license obligations.
 This project aims to establish a common understanding of how these obligations are to be fulfilled that is accepted by distributors and copyright holders and trusted by all members of the distribution chain.